-For Regency Centers to qualify as a REIT, not more than 50% in value of our outstanding capital stock may be owned, directly or indirectly, by five or fewer individuals (as defined in the Internal Revenue Code of 1986, as amended (the "Code"), to include certain entities such as qualified pension plans) during the last half of a taxable year.
-Also, our stock must be beneficially owned (without reference to attribution rules) by 100 or more persons during at least 335 days in a taxable year of 12 months or during a proportionate part of a shorter taxable year, and certain other requirements must be satisfied (see "Federal Income Tax Considerations-Requirements for Qualification").
+In order to qualify as a REIT under the Code, not more than 50% in value of our outstanding capital stock may be owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities) during the last half of a taxable year, our stock must be beneficially owned (without reference to attribution rules) by 100 or more persons during at least 335 days in a taxable year of 12 months or during a proportionate part of a shorter taxable year, and certain other requirements must be satisfied.

-To assure that five or fewer individuals do not Beneficially Own (as defined in our articles to include ownership through the application of certain stock attribution provisions of the Code) more than 50% in value of our outstanding capital stock, our articles provide that, subject to certain exceptions, no holder may own, or be deemed to own (by virtue of certain of the attribution provisions of the Code), more than 7% by value (the "Ownership Limit") of our outstanding capital stock.

-Certain existing holders specified in our articles and those to whom Beneficial Ownership of their capital stock is attributed, whose Beneficial Ownership of capital stock exceeds the Ownership Limit ("Existing Holders"), may continue to own such percentage of outstanding capital stock (the "Existing Holder Limit") and may increase their respective Existing Holder Limits through our benefit plans, dividend reinvestment plans, additional asset sales or capital contributions to Regency Centers or acquisitions from other Existing Holders, but may not acquire additional shares from such sources such that the five largest Beneficial Owners of capital stock hold more than 49.5% by value of the outstanding capital stock, and in any event may not increase their respective Existing Holder Limits through acquisition of capital stock from any other sources.
+To assure that five or fewer individuals do not beneficially own (as defined in our Articles of Incorporation to include ownership through the application of stock attribution provisions of the Code) more than 50% in value of our outstanding capital stock, our Articles provide that, subject to certain exceptions, no holder may own, or be deemed to own (by virtue of the attribution provisions of the Code), more than 7% by value of our outstanding capital stock.
+Certain existing holders specified in our Articles and those to whom beneficial ownership of their capital stock is attributed, whose beneficial ownership of capital stock exceeds the ownership limit, may continue to own such percentage by value of outstanding capital stock and may increase their respective existing holder limits through company benefit plans, dividend reinvestment plans, additional asset sales or capital contributions to Regency or acquisitions from other existing holders.
+However, they may not acquire additional shares from such sources if the five largest beneficial owners of capital stock hold more than 49.5% by value of the outstanding capital stock, and in any event may not increase their respective existing holder limits through acquisition of capital stock from any other sources.